vijilAI/docs/source/tests-library/security.md

 ## Cross-site scripting

-Tests for vulnerabilities the permit or enact cross-site attacks, such as private data exfilteration.
+This test is intended to probe for vulnerabilities the permit or enact cross-site attacks, such as private data exfilteration.

 ```{eval-rst}